selimchiki/AppleWatchFaces/readme.md

 7. **Are you planning to do complications ?**

 Maybe, Ive seen some open source battery / date ones.
-Those would be the simplest
+Those would be the simplest to implement.
+Positioning out of the way of the other things might be one initial problem to solve

-8. **Are all the designs round / analog ?**
+8. **Are all the designs round  ?**

+The current code renders the items by rotating spriteKit nodes which puts everything nicely in a circle.
+I have an upcoming [issue for non-circular path support](https://github.com/orff/AppleWatchFaces/issues/6) which should get more "traditional" apple watch rounded rectangles and also support any arbitrary path like a star, oval, or spiral.
+Hopefully it would eventually play nice with SVG file support as well

+8. **What about digital clocks  ?**

-Yes, *for now*.
-I havent thought much about the interface or settings for a digital clock that would make it interesting other than font or flipping animation
+I havent thought much about the interface or settings for a digital clock that would make it interesting other than font, position, or flipping animation.
+A flip clock or nixue tube watch face might be pretty interesting to look at.
+Feel free to create an issue or wiki with your ideas

 ## Installation / Side Load